abhishektiwari/axioms-drf-py/README.md

 ```

 ## Complete Example

-For a complete working example, check out the [example/](example/) folder in this repository.
+For a complete working example, check out the [example](example/) folder in this repository or [checkout our docs](https://axioms-drf-py.abhishek-tiwari.com/examples).